scope3data/methodology/docs/data_transfer.md

 | Unknown | TV, PC, or Tablet | 0.14
 | Unknown | Unknown | 0.10

-When we don't know anything about the connection, we are using a value of 0.1 kWh per GB from the [most recent peer-reviewed study](https://www.mdpi.com/2071-1050/10/7/2494) we have found to estimate emissions from data transfer.
+When we don't know anything about the connection, we are using a value of 0.1 kWh per GB from the [most recent peer-reviewed study on data transfer emissions](https://www.mdpi.com/2071-1050/10/7/2494).

 ## References